Carnation

 ✂️ Pruning Management

-Pruning TimingPinch back young plants, deadhead regularly
+Pruning TimingPinch seedlings, deadhead regularly

-Pruning MethodPinch tips, remove spent flowers
+Pruning MethodPinch tips, remove spent blooms

-Pruning PurposeEncourage bushiness and continuous blooming
+Pruning PurposeEncourage branching and continuous flowering

-Required ToolsHand pruners, fingers for pinching
+Required ToolsHand pruners, finger pinching

 🛡️ Pest & Disease Management